 - If residential development is permitted in these areas, low density development should be considered.
-Future development in these areas should be done in a fashion which is least impactful to the natural environment and ensures fragmentation of quality open space does not occur. - The Preservation of large tracts of natural areas and/or features is essential to enhance/retain buffers between incompatible uses to help maintain scenic views of the town. - Private woodlands should not be developed with high densities.
+Future development in these areas should be done in a fashion which has the least amount of impact on the natural environment to help ensure fragmentation of quality open space does not occur. - The utilization of existing natural areas will help to enhance the character of the town.
+The Preservation of large tracts of natural areas and/or features is essential to enhance/retain buffers between incompatible uses while maintaining scenic views of the town. - Private woodlands should not be developed with higher densities.
 The utilizing of unique development options such as conservation subdivision designs or clustering can help maintain the continuity of woodlands. - The application of best management practices will help protect the town's many natural features and open space areas that can be better utilized to enhance the town's recreational opportunities and facilities.